amritpandey23/Scott/README.md

   7. Deploy the bot with pm2 `pm2 start start.js`

 Your bot is now online and now can be invited via 0Auth to any number of servers.
 Read the entire procedure to deploy an app on GCP Compute Engine [here](https://medium.com/google-cloud/deploying-a-node-js-app-on-google-cloud-8419de45e5dc)

+## Licensing

+Source code this chatbot is release under MIT.
+You are not allowed to use the name `Mr. Scott`.